Carbon capture and storage deployment

 Bulgaria is Europe’s most carbon-intensive economy and has the opportunity to drive decarbonisation with carbon capture and storage technologies in key industries.

 Croatia boasts significant potential for permanent CO₂ storage, with options including depleted oil and gas fields and deep saline aquifers and can position itself as a regional CO₂ storage hub.

-Spain has significant potential for carbon capture and storage to reduce its industrial emissions with an assessed storage potential of over 44 Gt of CO₂.
+Spain has significant potential for carbon capture and storage to reduce its industrial emissions with an assessed storage potential of up to 44 Gt of CO₂.

 Early-stage carbon capture projects in Europe

 Going more granular, CATF has built an interactive map that tracks carbon capture projects that have been publicly announced in Europe.
 Users can click on the colored circles on the map to learn about each project’s location, sector (industrial, power, or direct air capture), type of CO₂ storage, storage capacity and current status.

 The cost of carbon capture and storage in Europe

 This interactive tool provides an overview of the cost of carbon capture and storage in Europe, according to the location and characteristics of each emissions source.
 Use the tool to explore different scenarios for reducing the cost of CO₂ transport and storage, and to visualise the scale of the CO₂ abatement opportunity at different carbon price levels.

 A policy framework for carbon capture and storage in Europe